corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/cordapp-overview.md

 ## An example CorDapp

 In this example, we’ll examine the components of a CorDapp designed to trade bonds.
-This CorDapp would be deployed by all Node owners wishing to establish a business network to trade bonds.
+This CorDapp would be deployed by all node owners wishing to establish a business network to trade bonds.

 There are several components required for the minimum implementation of this CorDapp.
 First are the three required flows:

-* An issuance flow, for example `IssueBondFlow`, to allow new bonds to be issued onto the ledger
+* An *issuance flow*, for example `IssueBondFlow`, to allow new bonds to be issued onto the ledger
-* A bond trading flow, `TradeBondFlow`, where bonds already issued can be exchanged between parties
+* A *bond trading flow*, `TradeBondFlow`, where bonds already issued can be exchanged between parties
-* An exit flow, `ExitBondFlow` where bonds can be exited from the ledger
+* An *exit flow*, `ExitBondFlow` where bonds can be exited from the ledger

-These three flows allow for a basic lifecycle of bond creation, trading, and exiting between the transacting parties.
+These three flows enable a basic lifecycle of bond creation, trading, and exiting between the transacting parties.
-However, there are several more components that are required in order to implement this CorDapp:
+However, we must create two more components to implement this CorDapp:

-* A state must be created to represent the bonds, `BondState`, this state is what will be issued, traded, and exited by the flows
+* A *state* to represent the bonds, `BondState`.
+This state is what will be issued, traded, and exited by the flows.
-* A `BondContract` must also be created to define the rules defining valid transactions
+* A `BondContract` that defines the rules for valid transactions.

-Each node owner will install this CorDapp onto their node, and can then issue, trade, and exit bonds with other node owners.
+Each node owner installs this CorDapp onto their node.
+They can then issue, trade, and exit bonds with other node owners.

 ## Key takeaways